DelightedDuck/doas-insult/README.md

-# doas
+# doas-insult
-A port of OpenBSD's doas which runs on FreeBSD, Linux, NetBSD, illumos, macOS and MidnightBSD.
+A fork of OpenBSD's doas which insults you ever time you enter the wrong password, similar to sudo's insult feature.

 The doas utility is a program originally written for OpenBSD which allows a user to run a command as though they were another user.
 Typically doas is used to allow non-privileged users to run commands as though they were the root user.
 The doas program acts as an alternative to sudo, which is a popular method in the Linux community for granting admin access to specific users.